indigo-astronomy/indigo/indigo_docs/INDIGO_DEVICE_ACCESS_CONTROL_AND_LOCKING.md

 Rules:
 - Lines starting with '#' are ignored.
 - '@' is a special device name meaning that this is the master token of the server or the client.
-- '@ server' is used on the client to specify the master token used for authentication against the specified server.
+- '@ server' can be used on the client to specify the master token used for authentication against the specified server.
 - remote devices should be specified with the host name like this "Device @ server"

 Client ACL example: